In Kayamandi as it is in Heaven

 Less than two miles away on Church Street, the apartheid regime drafted and passed a series of acts instrumental in solidifying segregation throughout the country.
 These laws further isolated Kayamandi and similar townships from upward mobility and embodied the racial tension rampant throughout the country.
 Kayamandi gradually grew from a community of working migrants to a diminished residential neighborhood for black Africans—an identity the township continues to claim today.

 To understand how the Nomavuka family came to be, one must first know the story of Odwa Nomavuka, a local artist turned entrepreneur.
-Born and raised in Kayamandi, Odwa is the oldest of two children, with only a few years separating him from his younger sister Zintle.
-Soon after Odwa’s fifth birthday, Odwa and Zintle lost one of their parents, then the other.
+Born and raised in Kayamandi, Odwa (meaning ‘only men’) is the 4th born son, followed by his younger sister Zintle.
+Soon after Odwa’s seventh birthday, Odwa and Zintle lost their mother, then, a year later, their father.

 “Death is not something that surprises anyone here,” Odwa says.
-“It is very common here, there’s the cemetery…it is African.”
+“It is very common here.
+If there ever was a cemetery, it is Africa.”

-After the deaths of both parents, Odwa and Zintle moved in with their aunt and uncle.
+After the deaths of both parents, Odwa and Zintle moved in with their grandmother, who passed after a couple years, then with an aunt.
 As Odwa puts it, “It was great…until it wasn’t.”
 When he was old enough, he left his relatives’ house, instead opting for the streets where he shuffled between shacks.
 “As a teenager, in a township, which is a slum—you don’t want a teenager to be wandering around here.
 I learned how to survive, literally in a metal, concrete jungle.
 Contained.”

 Drawing was Odwa’s solace, a place to land amidst the relentless uprooting.
 “For some people there’s alcohol or drugs—for me, I had drawing.
 It was an escape, so I used to draw.”

-Odwa’s sister soon followed suit and departed their aunt’s house, joining Odwa on the streets.
+Odwa’s sister soon followed suit and departed their aunt’s house, to move in with Odwa.
 This shift caused Odwa to reevaluate his lifestyle.
 “Of course my situation was not healthy at that point, for [anyone] to be staying with me.
 So that forced me to restructure.”
-Both Odwa and Zintle were still in school; Odwa remained enrolled in part due to survival, getting by selling weed to fellow students.
-But soon he gave that up and found a job at a grocery store.
+Both Odwa and Zintle were still in school; Odwa had remained enrolled in part due to survival, getting by selling weed to fellow students.
+But soon he gave that up, not wanting to draw that crowd to his home now that his sister was there, and found a job at a grocery store to provide for his sister as she finished high school.

-Just a few blocks over from the shack Odwa and Zintle lived was a place known as Roots, an open space with permanent art rooms, where local artists sold their work to tourists.
+Just a few blocks over from the shack Odwa and Zintle lived was a place known a Ikhaya Trust Centre, an open space with permanent art rooms, where local artists sold their work to tourists.
 On his walk home from school, Odwa observed the tourists drifting in and out, buying work from the locals.
-He decided to join their ranks and started to sell his art alongside them.
+He decided to join their ranks and started to sell his art from the sidewalk in front of the building..

 “It wasn’t good art—it wasn’t.
 They bought it, and I know why.
 It was out of pity.
 They think, ‘Oh, poor township boy, selling art.’
 But they bought it.
 Ten rand here, ten rand there.
 For me that made a huge difference.”

-As Odwa continued to sell his art, he met another artist, a woman from the university who also sold work at Roots.
+As Odwa continued to sell his sketches, he met another artist, a woman from the university.
 She offered mentorship to help him polish his craft.
 He accepted.
-At age 17, Odwa transitioned into one of the artist rooms at Roots, where he began to explore other mediums.
+At age 17, Odwa transitioned into one of the artist rooms at Ikhaya, where he began to explore other mediums.
 He started selling shirts and trying his hand at screen-printing, before eventually experimenting with film.
 He was doing well, bringing in enough income to fully provide for both him and his sister.
 In the newfound stability, Odwa grew restless.
 He began inquiring about teaching opportunities, interested in expanding his expertise.

 “I became a Christian within that environment.
 But I tell people the head and the heart did not connect…my heart was connected to art, that was for sure…but my concept of God did not connect.
 I did not see him as a Father—I just saw him as an Overlooker, which is everyone’s perspective of God in a township.”